 Motivation: High-throughput sequencing platforms are increasingly used to screen patients with genetic disease for pathogenic mutations, but prediction of the effects of mutations remains challenging.
-Previously we developed SAAPdap (Single Amino Acid Polymorphism Data Analysis Pipeline) and SAAPpred (Single Amino Acid Polymorphism Predictor) that use a combination of rule-based structural measures to predict whether a missense genetic variant is pathogenic.
-Here we investigate whether the same methodology can be used to develop a differential phenotype predictor, which, once a mutation has been predicted as pathogenic, is able to distinguish between phenotypes - in this case the two major clinical phenotypes (hypertrophic cardiomyopathy, HCM, and dilated cardiomyopathy, DCM) associated with mutations in the beta-myosin heavy chain (MYH7) gene product (Myosin-7).
+Previously we developed SAAPdap (Single Amino Acid Polymorphism Data Analysis Pipeline) and SAAPpred (Single Amino Acid Polymorphism Predictor) that use a combination of rule-based structural measures to predict the effect of missense genetic variants on protein function.
+Here we investigate whether the same methodology can be used to develop a differential phenotype predictor able to distinguish between the two major clinical phenotypes (hypertrophic cardiomyopathy, HCM, and dilated cardiomyopathy, DCM) associated with mutations in the beta-myosin heavy chain (MYH7) gene product (Myosin-7).

 Results: A random forest predictor trained on rule-based structural analyses together with structural clustering data gave a Matthews' correlation coefficient (MCC) of 0.53 (accuracy, 75%).
 A post hoc removal of machine learning models that performed particularly badly, increased the performance (MCC=0.61, Acc=79%).
-This proof of concept suggests that methods used for pathogenicity prediction can be extended for use in differential phenotype prediction.
+This suggests that methods used for pathogenicity prediction can be extended for use in differential phenotype prediction.

-Contact: and rew@bioinf.org.uk -or- and rew.martin@ucl.ac.uk
+Contact: and rew@bioinf.org.uk -or- and rew.martin@ucl.ac.uk Supplementary Information: Supplementary File 1; Supplementary File 2.

-Supplementary Information: supfigtab.pdf;